 Immersion and engagement matter a lot for successful treatment, and it is often the one thing that gets limited attention due to its relatively inconsequential influence in a grand scheme of things.
 I mean - when it comes to matters of life and death, customer experience is not the thing that comes to mind first.

-With that being said, Augmented Reality solution can significantly improve the overall patient experience and make it less problematic by adding pop-up information and navigating features among other things.
+Augmented Reality solution can significantly improve the overall patient experience and make it less problematic by adding pop-up information and navigating features among other things.

 The other way, AR & VR healthcare applications can improve Patient Experience is via an extension.
 As you know, chronic patients often experience the discomfort of being partially left to their own devices in-between the procedures.
 VR & AR can make their experience a little bit less uncomfortable and probably more exciting.

-For example, AR & VR can be used to maintain better communication with the relatives.
+For example, AR & VR can be used to maintain better communication with their relatives.
 Also, Virtual reality physical therapy can be used to spend time in the places outside the hospital in an elaborate variation of “try before you buy” scenario (you can read more about this in our article about VR & AR tourism).
-On the other hand, AR can help patient to keep track of their vital stats and stay tuned with their therapy progress in a more engaging manner.
+On the other hand, AR can help the patient to keep track of their vital stats and stay tuned with their therapy progress in a more engaging manner.